1.

 It has been elevated into endemic status by Rasmussen and Anderton

-in 2005 based on its distinct plumage and vocalization.
+in 2005 based on its distinct plumage and vocalisation.
 This

 food, it uses its very long bill to good effect vigorously moving